meltoner/agrofelis/README.md

 In the case of RTK GNSS signal interruption due to foliage, weather or lack of ground stations makes it of limited use and in the case of LIDAR that can be combined with Odometers Cameras and IMUs add a considerable cost to the system that makes sense only for bigger heavier vehicles.
 On top of that repairing a vehicle of high technological complexity can be a challenge for the average person across the world.

-The purpose here is to offer a technology accesible to a farmer or a volunteer fire fighter.
+The purpose here is to offer a technology accesible to non technical users like a farmer or a volunteer fire fighter.
 A remote control system with the ability of automating certain functions can offer a cheaper alternative suitable for smaller platforms , offering a considerably cheaper increase in productivity.
 Also the availability of electrical components like motors and LiFePO4 batteries offer a simpler solution.

 ## The Potential